lux-org/lux/CONTRIBUTING.md

 ```

 # Code Formatting
 In order to keep our codebase clean and readible, we are using PEP8 guidelines.
 To help us maintain and check code style, we are using [black](https://github.com/psf/black).
-Simply run `black .` before commiting.
+Simply run `black --line-length 105 .` before commiting.
 Failure to do so may fail the tests run on Travis.
 This package should have been installed for you.

 # Submitting a Pull Request